By Wendy C. Brooks, DVM, DipABVP

 Now that it's Staged, Let's Get Rid of it

-The goal is to get rid of all the worms with as little inflammatory reaction as possible.
+The goal is to get rid of all three groups of worms with as little inflammatory reaction as possible.
 Since the adult worms are the largest, it is not surprising that their deaths generate the most inflammation.
 We hope to stage the worm-killing process so that when the time comes to kill the adults there are as few adult worms as possible, and the patient should be as healthy as possible going into the process.

 A heart with heartworms.
 Graphic by MarVistaVet.